MissouriMRDT/RoveBoard/Roveboard/readMe.md

 Be sure to read the wiki for more helpful things such as visual pinmaps.

 ## Files and folders
-At the top, you'll see a series of files that follow the naming pattern of "RoveBoard.h" and "RoveBoard_(microcontroller name).h".
-The former is the primary include for roveware files like RoveComm to include, and returns a list of prototyped functions that each board that supports their feature has an instance of.
-But, Roveboard.h importantly doesn't return the actual definitions of those functions, just the names and the fact that they exist.
-The other roveboard files like "RoveBoard_TM4C1294NCPDT.h" return those functions and others that work specifically on the tm4c and define them.
+* At the top, you'll see a series of files that follow the naming pattern of `RoveBoard.h` and `RoveBoard_(microcontroller name).h`.
+  - The former is the primary include for non-board-specific roveware files like RoveComm to include, and returns a list of prototyped functions for it to use.
+But, `Roveboard.h` importantly doesn't return the actual definitions of those functions, just the names and the fact that they exist.
+  - The other roveboard files like `RoveBoard_TM4C1294NCPDT.h` return those functions and others that work specifically on the tm4c and define them.
+You need to include the roveboard for your specific microcontroller in your main.cpp file for everything to work.

-The folders inside RoveBoard are split into four categories; generics, which contain files that name the standardized functions, utilities, which contain supporting functions, macros, and classes that aren't device-specific so are there to be helpful to the entire framework, structures which contain the typenames and feature-wide constants for the individual features, and lastly you'll see folders devoted to a specific processor like 'tm4c1294ncpdt'.
+* The folders inside RoveBoard are split into four categories.
+  - `generics`, which contain files that prototype the standardized functions for each feature
+  - `utilities`, which contain supporting functions, macros, and classes that aren't device-specific so are there to be helpful to the entire framework
+  - `structures`, which contain the typenames and feature-wide constants for the individual features
+  - lastly you'll see folders devoted to a specific processor like 'tm4c1294ncpdt'.
 Those folders contain the files that list and define the functions made for their processor, and what most users of RoveBoard will be interested in looking at.

 ## Supported microcontrollers and what features they implement
 * Tiva tm4c1294ncpdt - pwm writing, pwm reading, clocking, digital pin, Ethernet, Uart/serial, timerInterface, I2c